BaseMax/email-validator-nodejs/README.md

 This is a simple email validator for NodeJS that can match all emails in a string, check if a string has an email address, or check if a string includes a specific email address.
 You can use this module to validate emails in your NodeJS projects.

+## Features

+- Match all emails in a string
+- Check a specific email address in a string
+- Check if a string has at least one email address

 ## Example

 Import the module: